Morichalion/MoriBeatSaberCamera/README.md

 5. Run LIV, select Plugins -> 'Mori's Beat Saber Cam'.

 6. Review the config file (if you want the overlay and/or twitch commands).
+The current "default" camera is the "RigCam" ones.

 6. Profit.

 # Configuration